 Hans' principal research interests are situated in the domains of aesthetics and philosophy of art.
 Much of his published work is freely available via: kent.academia.edu/HansMaes

-His most recent monograph is Conversations on Art and Aesthetics (Oxford University Press, 2017).
-It contains interviews with, and portraits of, some of the world’s leading philosophers of art.
-Other recent publications are: “Erotic Art” (Stanford Encyclopaedia of Aesthetics, 2014), “What is a Portrait?”
-(British Journal of Aesthetics, 2015), “Falling in Lust: Sexiness, Feminism, and Pornography” (in Beyond Speech, OUP, 2017), and Portraits and Philosophy (Routledge, 2020).
+His most recent books are Wat is Sexy?
+(Letterwerk, 2019); Portraits and Philosophy (Routledge, 2020); Kunst of Pornografie?
+(ASP, 2021); and Before Sunrise, Before Sunset, Before Midnight (Routledge, 2021).
+Conversations on Art and Aesthetics (Oxford University Press, 2017) contains interviews with, and portraits of, some of the world’s leading philosophers of art.
+Other recent publications are: “Falling in Lust: Sexiness, Feminism, and Pornography” (in Beyond Speech, OUP, 2017) Existential Aesthetics (Journal of Aesthetics and Art Criticism, 2022), and Aesthetic Melancholy (Contemporary Aesthetics, 2023).

 Hans has given talks at many universities and cultural institutions, including Tate Britain, The British Museum, the National Portrait Gallery, and Christie’s.
 In 2012 he was awarded a Senior Fellowship at the Descartes Centre in The Netherlands for the project “A Critique of Enlightenment Formalism in Aesthetics”.
 He has been the recipient of multiple grants from the British Society of Aesthetics and the American Society of Aesthetics.
 In 2016 he received an ASA Curriculum Diversification Award for his project on The Aesthetics of Portraiture.